Techniques for how-to-cook-frozen-salmon Effectively

 Overcooking the Salmon

-Overcooking salmon is one of the biggest pitfalls in home cooking.
-Salmon is best when it’s cooked to medium or medium-rare.
-Keep it on the heat until it reaches an internal temperature of 125°F (51°C) for medium.
-A meat thermometer can help you get it just right.
-Remember, the salmon will continue to cook for a bit after removing it from the heat, which is known as carryover cooking.
+One of the greatest pitfalls in home cooking is overcooking salmon.
+This really makes the difference: Salmon is best cooked to medium or medium-rare.
+Hold it on the heat until its internal temperature reads 125°F (51°C) for medium.
+Enter the meat thermometer: It’ll help you get it spot on.
+Keep in mind that the salmon will keep cooking a little bit after you take it off the heat — this is known as carryover cooking.

 Ignoring the Cooking Method